mustak111/NextRole-AI/README.md

 AI-driven feedback interface for resume optimization.

 (Note: Replace placeholder images with actual screenshots by uploading them to your repository under an assets or images folder, e.g., ![Dashboard](assets/dashboard.png).)
+Difference: Added a practical note for image replacement to guide you explicitly on how to update visuals, ensuring the README looks professional on GitHub.

 Installation
 Follow these steps to set up and run NextRole AI locally, demonstrating the project’s accessibility and documentation quality.